httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## HTTP Messages Are Not Protected In Full {#sec-limitations}

-This document specifies a data integrity mechanism that protects HTTP "representation data" or content, but not HTTP header and trailer fields, from certain kinds of corruption.
+This document specifies a data integrity mechanism that protects HTTP representation data or content, but not HTTP header and trailer fields, from certain kinds of corruption.

 Integrity fields are not intended to be a general protection against malicious tampering with